dbindel/cam-handbook/handbook.md

 Each student is guaranteed an individual cubicle in a shared work space environment.
 This set up allows for more collaboration and mentoring among students while giving a space to work and store your materials.

-CAM has several shared workstations in Rhodes 657 that have relevant software.
-Color and black and white printers are also available on the shared workstations.
-Students also have access to other computers in computer labs on campus, and especially Rhodes Hall.
-Print jobs with more difficult requirements can be accommodated by working with departmental staff.
+A color printer is available, and print jobs with more difficult requirements can be accommodated by working with the Administrative Manager.

 ## Computing resources